Introduction / History

 What are their needs?

-Azerbaijan used to face the most severe economic problems during the first years of the collapse of Soviet Transcaucasus republics.
+Azerbaijan experienced severe economic problems during the first years of the collapse of Soviet Transcaucasus republics.
 But today it is the most powerful and developed country in the South Caucasus.
-The rate of unemployment has significantly decreased during the past twenty years.
+The rate of unemployment has significantly decreased during the past several years.

 Prayer PointsView Azerbaijani in all countries.

-* Ask the Lord to raise strong local churches among the Azerbaijani.
+* Ask the Lord to raise up strong local churches among the Azerbaijanis.